microspectrometer/dev-kit-2020/PYTHON.md

 $ pip install microspecgui
 ```

-This makes `microspecgui` available from the command line as a
+This makes `microspec-gui` available from the command line as a
 command that starts up the Python GUI:

 ```
-$ microspecgui
+$ microspec-gui
 ```

 ## Open-source under MIT License